Unlike Galway and Belfast, there isn’t one main Dublin Christmas Market – there are several… usually!

 Below, you’ll find the Dublin Christmas Market that is 100% taking place and a handful of others looking likely to take place.

 Later, you’ll find some festive events taking place in Dublin, from drive-in Christmas movies to pantos, concerts and more.

 1. The Dublin Castle Christmas market

-Last December, the Dublin Castle Christmas market arrived out of nowhere (it was first mentioned in the news in mid-December) and it went down reasonably well.
+A couple of years back, the Dublin Castle Christmas market arrived out of nowhere (it was first mentioned in the news in mid-December) and it went down reasonably well.